-An alternative to crimps are insulated displacement connectors, or IDCs.
+An alternative to crimps is insulated displacement connectors or IDCs.
 Instead of requiring a small strip of insulation removed and then connecting to the exposed wire, IDCs contain blades which cut through the wire and cold-weld themselves to the internal conductor.
-This make the process more difficult for small quantities, as the appropriate tools are more expensive than crimping pliers, but can be automated if a large amount of connectors are being constructed.
-These too are popular for low voltage and low current applications.
+This makes the process more difficult for small quantities, as the appropriate tools are more expensive than crimping pliers, but can be automated if a large number of connectors are being constructed.
+These are popular for low voltage and low current applications.
 Like the crimps, if you’re making more than a handful, consider getting us to do it in our factories.

 Lead Sizes and AWG32 wires

 It is important to recognise that when using crimp and displacement connectors that the size of the lead is critical.
 With vibration present, using the wrong size crimp will often result in a wire coming loose or breaking.
 Solder pads and through-holes must also be big enough to accommodate the lead if soldering directly to the PCB.

 Most of our leaded motors come with AWG32 (American Wire Gauge) sized leads.
 For a list of commonly available AWG32 compatible connectors, mainly crimps, we have a chart you can download below: